Current COVID-19 restrictions in plain English (Victoria)

 If you need to isolate because you have COVID-19 or are a close contact of someone with COVID-19, and you don’t have sick/personal leave available from your employer, you may be eligible for either the Federal Government’s $1500 Pandemic Leave Disaster Payment or the Victorian Government’s $1500 Coronavirus Worker Support Payment.

-For more information on the Victorian Government payments, go to the DHHS website.
+For more information on the Victorian Government payments, go to the Government’s Coronavirus Website.

 For information on the Federal Government’s Pandemic Leave Disaster Payment, go here.